Radial Gradient Visual Effects Tutorial

 for more details.

-The rainbow effect was generated with the colors of the rainbow.
+The rainbow effect was generated with colors of the rainbow.
 Select the colors with Photoshop's Color Picker Dialog.
 Move the origin of the inner radius down by 30 pixels.
-Also cropp the height in half.
+Also crop the height in half.
 Cropping the height displays just the top half of the radial gradient as an arc.
 See the rainbow effect code for more details.
+Once again, consider applying scaled, rather than hard coded, dimensions for responsive Web design.

 This example includes a couple of halo effects.
 The goal was to display a circle with gently fading color.
 The first effect displays a blue halo.
 The second effect displays a white halo with more gentle gradations.
 See the halo effect code for more details.